 Guide Harness - Our unique 'off the shoulder' harnesses are part of what makes these packs better.
 External frames were once made this way before load-lifter straps were added to packs.
 Guide harnesses work very well on lighter internal frame loads.
 We have been using the Guide Harness for 20 years and is part of the reasons these packs are so well accepted.
 Click on Guide Harness photos below.

 Add any of our accessories.
-A very lightweight rear pocket can still be added to this pack, made of silcoat, Dyneema, Dyneema grid.
+A very lightweight rear pocket can still be added to this pack.
 Many aftermarket items fit the practical wide daisy chains.
 Even a more advanced top pocket can be added.
 Click image below.
 The side pockets can be mounted lower than shown or higher to accommodate water bottle pockets.

 Volume: The LBP 35 volume is the base volume of this simple design.
 Subpop refers to the compression-strap-less design; see Windsauk and Popcan.
 For such small packs as 35, compression straps are not really needed and are redundant with roll-top compression straps and light internal frames.
 Even our lightest stays provide far more reliable support than a compression system without a frame can provide, and with a more flexible softer feel.
 Be smart, always chose a frame over a compression system if one is going to be eliminated.
 As you run out of food, simply let your clothes fill more space and roll-top straps work well.